Belly up to your favorite bar, and you’ll encounter craft cocktails serving mezcal.

 Mezcaleros and mezcaleras use machetes to remove the leaves and get to the plant’s heart, which is divided into pieces.
 Because the hearts look like oversized pineapples the agave plant hearts are called piñas.

 Now the piña gets cooked.
 The traditional method requires that it is roasted for days in an underground pit lined with lava rocks and that is how it gets its distinct smoky flavor.

 It is then mashed on a stone mill known as a tahona that is turned by horses.
 This is different from tequila because its piñas are steamed in above-ground ovens.
 The horse turns the tahona until the cooked piñas become pulp, and that is placed in copper or clay stills to ferment and distill.

-At newer palenques they may be using more modern methods for distillation.
-However, many artisanal distillers still use the traditional method since that imparts the distinct smokiness.
+At newer palenques, they may be using more modern methods for distillation.
+However, many artisanal distillers still use the traditional method since that imparts distinct smokiness.